A1Liu/a1liu.github.io/src/_collections/_posts/2019-09-15-programming-language-ideas.md

 If the program is able to communicate with the garbage collector, mark and sweep collectors can be deterministically run.

+##### Deterministic Destruction in GC'd Languages
+With a GC API, programs can manually invalidate references to objects, and thus deterministic destruction of resources, like what C++ and Rust have, can be done in a GC'd language like Java.
+On instantiation, the program can tie a specific reference's lifetime to the lifetime of the object, and force the GC to do a collection of that object when the reference goes out of scope.
+Then, the GC can deterministically destruct objects during that forced collection.

 ### Idea: Macro Objects
 Objects that are destructured into their comonent parts, and whose methods get inlined automatically.
 They're objects during type checking, but then are